scottwis/eddie/doc/LanguageIntroduction.md

     A null reference will not match an object pattern.
-Similarly, if the result of converting an object to the specified type returns null, the object will not match the Object metter even if no member patterns are specified.
+Similarly, if the result of converting an object to the specified type returns null, the object will not match the Object member even if no member patterns are specified.
 For example, given the following class definition:

     ```eddie